 Potassium (K) is an important component of fine particulate matter (PM2.5) and has been widely used as a tracer for biomass burning around the world.
-However, this may not be true in Beijing as the sources of K are much more complicated.
-This research aims to investigate if K can be applied as a sole tracer for biomass burning in Beijing.
-In 2015–2016 concentrations of K across the four seasons were measured by a Xact 625 monitor, which uses x-ray fluorescence, and K+ for two seasons by an In-situ Gas and Aerosol Composition (IGAC), which employs ion chromatography.
-It was found that the ratios of K/K+ and K+/PM2.5 were close to that of coal combustion, and K exhibited good correlations with trace metals associated with coal combustion (e.g., Pb, As, Se, Zn).
-The ratios of K/Pb during the peak of the haze episodes were very constant (around 15.70), suggesting the influence of a major, but consistent source.
+However, this may not be true in Beijing, where the sources of K are much more complicated.
+The aim of this research is to investigate whether K can be applied as a sole tracer for biomass burning in Beijing.
+From 2015 to 2016, the concentrations of K across the four seasons were measured by an Xact 625 monitor, which uses X-ray fluorescence, and the concentrations of K+ during two seasons were measured by an in-situ Gas and Aerosol Composition (IGAC), which uses ion chromatography.
+It was found that the ratios of K/K+ and K+/PM2.5 were close to that of coal combustion, and K exhibited good correlations with trace metals associated with coal combustion (e.g., Pb, As, Se, and Zn).
+The ratios of K/Pb during the peak of the haze episodes were very stable (around 15.70), suggesting the influence of a major but consistent source.
 Therefore, it was clear that coal combustion was one of the major sources of K in Beijing.
-To estimate major source contributions to K, the ratios of K/Ca and K/Pb were used to represent dust and coal combustion, respectively.
+To estimate the major source contributions to K, the ratios of K/Ca and K/Pb were used to represent dust and coal combustion, respectively.
 From this study, coal combustion was the major source of K (45–69%), followed by biomass burning and dust.
-However, a seasonality was observed, with the highest source contribution from coal combustion in winter (69%), biomass burning in autumn (49%), and dust in spring (19%).
-This research shows that biomass burning would be overestimated in Beijing when using K as a sole tracer since coal is also a major source of K.
+However, a seasonality effect was observed, with the highest source contributions coming from coal combustion in winter (69%), biomass burning in autumn (49%), and dust in spring (19%).
+This research shows that biomass burning would be overestimated in Beijing using K as a sole tracer, since coal is also a major source of the latter.